310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/prologue.md

 Huh?
 What’s wrong, transfer student?
 Give me a response~ I’m gonna feel lonely~♪

-(Hmm?
-She may not talk much, but she isn’t heartless… Is she so desperate to complete the proposal that she hasn’t noticed me?)
+<th>(Hmm?
+She may not talk much, but she isn’t heartless… Is she so desperate to complete the proposal that she hasn’t noticed me?)</th>

 Hello?
 Hey!
 Transfer student~!